Octobug/notes/software_engineering/software_maintenance/refactoring_improving_the_design_of_existing_code/04_building_tests/README.md

 ⚠️ A shared fixture which causes tests to interact will end up with intermittent test failures due to tests interacting through the shared fixture.
+A shared variable is allowed, but the shared variable should be initialized each time before it is used.

 ## Modifying the Fixture